 During National Minority Mental Health Awareness Month, help raise awareness in your organization or community.
 Encourage your family, friends, loved ones and clients to learn more about improving mental health and illness.

-This month, Take Action Exit Disclaimer to raise awareness about mental health!
+This month, Take Action to raise awareness about mental health!

 July 16, 2 pm: Register for a webinar on integrated care, hosted by the Office of Minority Health and SAMHSA-HRSA Center for Integrated Health Solutions.